bobpeulen/oci_opensearch_ad/lab_2/README.md

    ![lab_2_opensearch_2](images/opensearch_2.png)

-2. In the next step, you will change the below statement and run the statement in the terminal.
+2. In the next step, please change the below paramters in the snippet starting with "python ..".
+When you changed the paratmers, run the statement in the terminal.
 Please change the following parameters.

    - **[API_ENDPOINT]:** Change this value to the API endpoint of your OCI OpenSearch cluster.
 See the below screenshot.
 Make sure to remove the **"http://"** part and please **remove the port**.